 5 min read read

-After class 10th students search for the pilot courses, but a student can not do the pilot course after completing 10th.
+After class 10th students search for the pilot courses, but a student can not do the pilot courses after 10th.
 Despite it, the process of becoming a pilot starts but this is only the first stage of the procedure.

 Students have only two options for applying pilot courses after 10th